omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - centered page title
 - moved if no athetes to where athletesnames are
 - moved if user has no workouts to each individual tabcontent
+- added notification counter on right nav open button and website title
+- added background color of website and added background color to tabcontent on user page
+- moved elements on user page to be more centered and larger.
+- added eventlistener to notifications counter to open right sidebar

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.